You are here: Our School » Inclusion

 Pupils with a range of sensory and physical needs may require specialist equipment and/or support in order to make use of the educational facilities provided.

-Class teachers, support staff and the SENCO use a range of assessment tools, experience and observations in order to identify SEND.
+Class teachers, support staff and the SENDCo use a range of assessment tools, experience and observations in order to identify SEND.
 Parental and pupil concerns are also taken into account through regular consultations including home visits.
 Outside specialists may also support in the assessment and identification process.
 Pupils are included in meetings when appropriate and may also be consulted ahead of consultations, particularly in the case of very young pupils.

 Assessment of pupil progress is ongoing.
 Pupil progress meetings are held termly and parents are also consulted termly.
 Additional meetings are arranged when any concerns and/or difficulties emerge in order to plan support and review progress.

 Transition arrangements are in place to support pupils when they move from EYFS to Year 1 and from KS1 to KS2.
-In addition, when pupils move from KS2 to secondary schools the Learning Mentor and SENCO work to support all pupils and those with SEND in particular.
+In addition, when pupils move from KS2 to secondary schools the Learning Mentor and SENDCo work to support all pupils and those with SEND in particular.
 Those children with SEND who need additional aids and/or visual support for transition are provided with this.

 Pupils with SEND are taught a broad and balanced curriculum.
 When appropriate this curriculum will be differentiated to ensure pupils are able to access lessons.
 This differentiation may be by providing activities at appropriate level, by allowing additional time and by providing visual and other aids.
 At times an additional adult may provide support in the mainstream classroom.